memgraph/memgraph/docs/user_technical/open-cypher.md

  `startsWith` | Check if the first argument starts with the second.
  `endsWith`   | Check if the first argument ends with the second.
  `contains`   | Check if the first argument has an element which is equal to the second argument.

+### Differences

+Although we try to implement openCypher query language as closely to the language reference as possible, we had to make some changes to enhance the user experience.

+#### Symbolic Names

+We don't allow symbolic names (variables, label names...) to be openCypher keywords (WHERE, MATCH, COUNT, SUM...).

+#### Matching the Same Edge

+We support using the same edge name to match that edge across the whole pattern.
+For example:

+    MATCH ()-[r]-()-[r]-() RETURN r

+The above would find the edge `r` which forms a circular connection on a node.
+This behaviour is not supported in openCypher reference and the query would fail.